Evaluating approximate asymptotic distributions for fast neutrino flavor conversions in a periodic 1D box: Results

-For both condition, $G(v_z)>0$ for $v<v_c$ because $F_\nu<F_{\bar\nu}$, i.e., $g_{\nu}$ is less forward-peaked than $g_{\bar\nu}$.
-This range is the large side when $I_{\bar\nu}<1$ ($\nu_e$-dominated case) and only undergoes incomplete conversions towards flavor equilibration as shown in Figs.~\ref{fig:comparison}(a)-(c).
-When $I_{\bar\nu}>1$, this range becomes the small side and reaches approximate flavor equilibration shown in Figs.~\ref{fig:comparison}(d)-(f).
+For both conditions, $G(v_z)>0$ for $v<v_c$ because $F_\nu<F_{\bar\nu}$, i.e., $g_{\nu}$ is less forward peaked than $g_{\bar\nu}$.
+This range is the large side when $I_{\bar\nu}<1$ ($\nu_e$-dominated case) and only undergoes incomplete conversions toward flavor equilibration as shown in Figs.~\ref{fig:comparison}(a)--\ref{fig:comparison}(c).
+When $I_{\bar\nu}>1$, this range becomes the small side and reaches approximate flavor equilibration shown in Figs.~\ref{fig:comparison}(d)--\ref{fig:comparison}(f).
 Obviously, approximate flavor equilibration and incomplete flavor conversions are obtained in the range $v_z<v_c$ for cases with $I_{\bar\nu}<1$ and $I_{\bar\nu}>1$, correspondingly.
-In addition, we also show that very similar results are obtained with $N_{v_z}=50$ when compared to those obtained with $N_z=100$ in panels (b) and (e).
+In addition, we also show that very similar results are obtained with $N_{v_z}=50$ when compared to those obtained with $N_z=100$ in Figs.~\ref{fig:comparison}(b) and \ref{fig:comparison}(e).

-For the analytical prescriptions, these panels show that large differences on the large side exist between results obtained using Eqs.~\eqref{eq:express_box}-\eqref{eq:express_continuous}.
+For the analytical prescriptions, Fig.~\ref{fig:comparison} shows that large differences on the large side exist between results obtained using Eqs.~\eqref{eq:express_box}--\eqref{eq:express_continuous}.
 However, using Eq.~\eqref{eq:express_continuous} with different double-power or exponential functions $h(x)$ generally gives rise to similar outcomes.
-For $P_{ee}(v_z)$ with the $\nu_e$-dominant condition ($I_{\bar\nu_e}<1$), both the box-like and linear prescriptions contains relatively large deviations $\sim 0.1-0.3$ from simulation outcome near the zero-crossing $v_c$.
+For $P_{ee}(v_z)$ with the $\nu_e$-dominant condition ($I_{\bar\nu_e}<1$), both the boxlike and linear prescriptions contain relatively large deviations $\sim 0.1$--$0.3$ from simulation outcome near the zero crossing $v_c$.
 The quadratic prescription matches better with the simulation result in the range of $v_z\lesssim 0.1$.
 However, the deviation near $v_c$ is similarly large as with the linear prescription because the second-order Legendre polynomial has a small contribution near $v_z=\sqrt{3}/3\approx 0.57$.
-As mentioned already in Sec.~\ref{sec:prescriptions}, the large deviations around $v_c$ for are related to the inherit discontinuities in these prescriptions.
+As mentioned already in Sec.~\ref{sec:prescriptions}, the large deviations around $v_c$ are related to the inherit discontinuities in these prescriptions.